 Professor Haynes will talk about what we know about the first stars, galaxies, and supermassive black holes.
 She will also show how new and future telescopes will enable us to witness the epoch of “cosmic dawn.”

 Martha Haynes is the Goldwin Smith Professor of Astronomy at Cornell University.
 Her research interests include galaxy formation, cosmology, and radio astronomy.
 She is the vice-president of the International Astronomical Union, a fellow of the American Association for the Advancement of Science, and a member of the American Academy of Arts and Sciences and of the National Academy of Sciences.

-The Ann Arbor Science & Skeptics is having a meet-up on Saturday, November 16th from 4:00 to 7:00pm at the Colonial Lanes/Cubs A.C. restaurant.
+The Ann Arbor Science & Skeptics is having a meet-up on Saturday, February 15th from 4:00 to 7:00pm at the Colonial Lanes/Cubs A.C. restaurant.
 We’ll be in the back room located down the short hallway past the bar.

 The first part of the event will be for general socializing and ordering refreshments.
 After which, there will be some announcements, and then we will start the conversation at approximately 4:30.

 There is no cost to attend but donations to cover the guest speaker’s meal and beverages, as well as general group expenses, are appreciated.